Packaging and Releases¶

 The release workflow no longer silently publishes unsigned macOS artifacts.
 A tagged release now does one of two things:

-- builds signed/notarized-capable macOS artifacts when the required secrets are present, then publishes the GitHub Release
+- builds signed/notarized-capable macOS artifacts when the required secrets are present, embeds signed-update capability metadata in the packaged app, verifies the packaged Settings updater capability, uploads

-OPEN_COWORK_ALLOW_UNSIGNED_RELEASESrepository variable is explicitly enabled for a preview-only unsignedv0.xbuild; in that mode the workflow can publish a GitHub Release, and the release notes / README must clearly mark the artifacts as unsigned public-preview builds
+OPEN_COWORK_ALLOW_UNSIGNED_RELEASESrepository variable is explicitly enabled for a preview-only unsignedv0.xbuild; in that mode the workflow can publish a GitHub Release, and the release notes / README must clearly mark the artifacts as unsigned public-preview builds.
+Unsigned preview builds intentionally omitlatest-mac.yml, so Settings keeps showing the manual update fallback.

 That keeps public production releases honest while still leaving a deliberate escape hatch for the initial unsigned public preview.